Foot-and-mouth disease: Ethical considerations

 Great Britain's response to the 2001 outbreak of foot and mouth disease was a controversial policy of culling all animals within 3 km of an infected farm within 48 hours, leading to the slaughter of over 4 million animals.
 This was stated to be "a response to a desperate situation, not a pre-meditated response to a known, assessed risk".
-FMD is usually nonfatal to adult animals.
-Pigs are capable of airborne transmission of the virus in one extreme case 250 km across the English Channel, although not usually more than 10 km.
-There are no known cases of cattle or sheep spreading the virus beyond 3 km.
-The 2007 outbreak was caught much earlier, and was able to be contained after culling only 1,578 animals.
+FMD is usually not fatal to adult animals.
+Pigs are suggested to be a source of airborne transmission for ruminants (pigs are relative resistant to airborne infection).
+The often mentioned one extreme case of transmission over 250 km across the English Channel is not supported by modelling studies, and most likely a different route was responsible.
+Studies on infected cattle housed in the same building shows that airborne transmission between cattle is unlikely, although cattle can easily be infected by exposure to pigs excreting the virus.
+Transmission between cattle mostly depends on deposition of virus in the environment.
+The 2007 outbreak was caught much earlier, and was contained after culling only 1,578 animals.

-For the farmer, culling animals often results in financial devastation with no ability to honor existing contractual arrangements, thus facing the prospective loss of farm, equipment, and future earning potential.
+For the farmer, culling animals often results in financial devastation with no ability to honor existing contractual arrangements, resulting in the prospective loss of farm, equipment, and future earning potential.
 Farmers, especially in more traditional systems, may also have emotional attachments to some of the animals.
 On the ethical side, one must also consider that FMD is a painful disease for the affected animals.
 The vesicles and blisters are painful in themselves, and restrict both eating and movement.
 Through ruptured blisters, the animal is also at risk from secondary bacterial infections.
-Production loss and vaccination in areas where the disease is endemic costs and estimated US$6.5 billion to 21 billion yearly, and controlling outbreaks in countries normally free of it costs and additional >US$1.5 billion per year.
+Production loss and vaccination in areas where the disease is endemic costs an estimated US$6.5 billion to 21 billion yearly worldwide, and controlling outbreaks in countries normally free of the disease costs additionally cots over US$1.5 billion per year.
 This cost is disproportionately borne by some of the poorest countries in the world.
 Controlling the virus with vaccines is difficult because there are multiple serotypes of the virus which require distinct vaccines.
 When an outbreak occurs, the virus must be analyzed before the correct vaccine can be identified.
 Research is ongoing to improve vaccination technology.